Last updated on March 19, 2021 at 22:04

 |Remittent fever||Temperature permanently over 38°C, daily fluctuation > 1°C||Viral infections, acute bacterial endocarditis|

 |Intermittent fever||Febrile and non-febrile periods alternating within one day||Pyogenic infection, tuberculosis|

 |Recurrent fever||Febrile and non-febrile days alternating||Malaria|

-The temperature is considered subfebrile until 37.5°C, febrile until 41.5°C and hyperpyrexia above 41.5°C (40°C according to the book).
+The temperature is generally considered subfebrile between 37.5°C and 38.0°C, febrile between 38.0°C and 41.5°C, and hyperpyrexia above 41.5°C (40°C according to the book).
 Hyperpyrexia is a medical emergency as it usually indicates a serious underlying condition such as brain damage.

 Fever is usually a response to an infection.
 The causative agent, whether it’s a bacterium or virus, contain exogenous pyrogens like LPS.
 Bacteria or viruses, together with the exogenous pyrogens, are phagocytosed by macrophages, which then react by producing endogenous pyrogens.
 The endogenous pyrogens and not the exogenous ones act directly on the CNS.
 Some evidence suggests that macrophages in the liver (Kupffer cells) transmit a pyrogenic signal to the CNS through vagal afferents too.

 The most important endogenous pyrogens are IL-1, IL-6, IL-8, TNF-α and interferons.
 These cytokines are not only produced in response to infection, so fever can occur in other inflammations as well.
 Some of these pyrogens activate the acute phase reaction, and all of them act on the circumventricular organs of the CNS.
 Here they trigger the arachidonic acid pathway, producing prostaglandin E2 (PGE2) which causes the hypothalamus to increase the set point temperature to a higher level.